alejoeyzaguirre/extra_python/README.md

 # EXTRA PYTHON

-This repository contains lots of cool coding of 5 different topics.
+This repository contains lots of cool coding (with lots of spanish terms and descriptions) of 5 different topics.
 These are the following:

 1.- Python Basics.